The Best Vegan Substitute for Evaporated Milk

 This post may contain affiliate links.
 Please read our disclosure policy.

-From the savory to the sweet, there are plenty of recipes out there that call for evaporated milk.
-This can be problematic for those of us trying to follow a vegan diet.
+From the savory to the sweet, there are plenty of recipes that call for evaporated milk.
+This can be problematic for those of us trying to follow a plant-based diet.
+Luckily, there are a number of easy ways to make your own vegan alternatives right at home.

 The Best Vegan Substitutes